leftthomas/MCDet/README.md

 pip install -v -e .  # or "python setup.py develop"
 ```
 #### Config
-Add these files in this repo to `mmdet` dir, and use these files in `configs` dir to train or test.
+Copy these files in this repo to corresponding dirs, and use these files in `configs` dir to train or test.
+Pay attention to the config option:
+* `model-->backbone-->in_channels=6`

 #### Train
 ```shell